Bernie Sanders: Political activism

 In addition to his civil rights activism during the 1960s and 1970s, Sanders was active in several peace and antiwar movements while attending the University of Chicago, becoming a member of the Student Peace Union.
 He applied for conscientious objector status during the Vietnam War; his application was eventually turned down, by which point he was too old to be drafted.
 Although he opposed the war, Sanders never criticized those who fought in it and has strongly supported veterans' benefits throughout his political career.
 He was briefly an organizer with the United Packinghouse Workers of America while in Chicago.
-He also worked on the reelection campaign of Leon Despres, a prominent Chicago alderman who opposed then-mayor Richard J. Daley's Democratic Party machine.
+He also worked on the reelection campaign of Leon Despres, a prominent Chicago alderman who opposed then mayor Richard J. Daley's Democratic Party machine.
 Sanders said that he spent much of his student years reading history, sociology, psychology, and the works of political authors, from Thomas Jefferson, Abraham Lincoln, John Dewey, Karl Marx, and Erich Fromm—"reading everything except what I was supposed to read for class the next day."

 Professional history and early years in Vermont

-After graduating from college, Sanders returned to New York City, where he worked various jobs, including Head Start teacher, psychiatric aide, and carpenter.
+After graduating from college, Sanders returned to New York City, where he worked various jobs, including as a Head Start teacher, a psychiatric aide, and a carpenter.
 In 1968, he moved to Stannard, Vermont, a town small in both area and population (88 residents at the 1970 census) within Vermont's rural Northeast Kingdom region, because he had been "captivated by rural life".
 While there, he worked as a carpenter, filmmaker, and writer who created and sold "radical film strips" and other educational materials to schools.
-He also wrote several articles for the alternative publication The Vermont Freeman.
+Sanders wrote articles for The Vermont Freeman.
+One article later received media attention during his national political career after its contents were rediscovered and reported in the press.
 He lived in the area for several years before moving to the more populous Chittenden County in the mid-1970s.
 During his 2018 reelection campaign, he returned to the town to hold an event with voters and other candidates.